-- i.
-The Safe and Sustainable Travel team has in the past attempted to recruit two Cycling apprentices for a considerable period of time without success. - ii.
+- The Safe and Sustainable Travel team has in the past attempted to recruit two Cycling apprentices for a considerable period of time without success. - ii.
 The process of delivering courses in this way would take up considerable Officer hours.
-For instance, in order to achieve the number of children and adults that were trained in 2016-17, as set out below, and submitted to TfL, would require a large amount of organisation and time with regard to Human Resources processes, recruitment and payroll, supervision of each instructor to ensure highest quality of training and that this is standardised from one instructor to the next.
+For instance, in order to achieve the number of children and adults that were trained in 2018-19, would require a large amount of organisation and time with regard to Human Resources processes, recruitment and payroll, supervision of each instructor to ensure highest quality of training and that this is standardised from one instructor to the next.